ember-learn/guides-source/guides/release/upgrading/current-edition/templates.md

-There are three major changes to templates in Octane compared to classic Ember:
+There are two significant changes to templates in Octane compared to classic Ember:

 1. Angle Bracket Syntax
 2. Named Arguments

-3. Required `this`
+Note that this guide assumes your app is on version 4.x of Ember.
+If you are on an older version, please choose it from the dropdown in the sidebar.
 ## Angle Bracket Syntax

 When you are using a component in a template, you can invoke it using Angle Brackets (`<...>`) instead of curly braces (`{{...}}`).